 This page has Euterpea and HSoM general problems listed first followed by OS-specific issues.
-If you have a specific error message, you may also be able to find it quickly by searching the page for a portion of the error message (for example, if you have an error that involves the term PMMsg, try searching for that word on the page).
+If you have a specific error message, you may also be able to find it quickly by searching the page for a small portion of the error message (for example, if you have an error that involves the term PMMsg, try searching for that word on the page).

 Table of Contents: